aellas/Runescape-Name-Checker/README.md

 + Run code `python3 main.py`

 # Discord Bot
-Want to setup the code for a discord bot?
-Here's an example you could use
+Not tested!
+Here's an example you could use :)
 ```python
 import discord
 from discord.ext import commands